Pagepro/pagepro-book/README.md

 * Name: Programming jobs WordPress, unit of measurement: an hour, number of hours: 100, rate: 100 zł,

+* Name: WordPress Development - bucket of hours, unit of measurement: an hour, number of hours: 100, rate: 100 zł,

 * Name: SLA jobs, unit of measurement: an hour, number of hours: 8, rate: 500 zł

 * Name: Web Design, unit of measurement: an hour, number of hours: 8, rate: 500 zł